crustio/crust-wiki/docs/claims.md

 ### I. Send CRU Claim Transaction

-First of all, you need to **transfer CRU** to ***Crust Maxwell Claim Address*** on the Ethereum side.
+First of all, you need to **transfer CRU** to ***Crust mainnet Claim Address*** on the Ethereum side.
 Transfering can be done on any wallet side, but you **must pay attention to following points** before transfering CRUs:

 > 1. ⚠️ Please make sure you transfer CRU to the Claim Address, not ETH.
 > 2. ⚠️ Make sure you have the authority to make signature with the private key of the account (all accounts created by exchanges are not applicable, please use the wallet with private key stored to perform following steps)
 > 3. ⚠️ Confirm the CRU ERC20: [CRUST](https://etherscan.io/token/0x32a7C02e79c4ea1008dD6564b35F131428673c41)
-> 4. ⚠️ Crust Maxwell Claim Address: [0x17a9037cdfb24ffcc13697d03c3bcd4dff34732b](https://etherscan.io/address/0x17a9037cdfb24ffcc13697d03c3bcd4dff34732b)
+> 4. ⚠️ Crust mainnet Claim Address: [0x17a9037cdfb24ffcc13697d03c3bcd4dff34732b](https://etherscan.io/address/0x17a9037cdfb24ffcc13697d03c3bcd4dff34732b)

 Go to the Claim CRU page of [Crust Apps](https://apps.crust.network/#/claims)

-Initiate a CRU transaction to Crust Maxwell Claim Address
+Initiate a CRU transaction to Crust Claim Address

 ![Apps Claim0](assets/claims/apps_claims0.jpg)